 Frasier is probably my favourite comedy series.
 It really succeeded on all counts.
 Great, clever story lines, sophisticated humour, likable, well fleshed out and interesting characters and terrific performances.

 Just like I did for Cheers I will be giving an overview of the series as well as reviewing each of the main characters and looking at th top 10 greatest episodes (in my opinion).

-He always managed to get a laugh from, even when given the flattest lines.
+He always managed to get a laugh, even when given the flattest lines.
 The writers apparently at one point would deliberately give Grammer bad lines to see if he could get a rise from the audience and he always managed too.
 This can be seen in the season 4 episode “The Triangle” where Frasier after chewing Sam and Diane out gets a massive and unexpected round of applause from the audience simply because of Grammars delivery.

 The characters popularity as well as the rapport Grammar struck up with Ted Danson caused the writers of Cheers to keep Frasier on even after Diane did eventually leave him in the final episode of season 3.
 He became a popular recurring character throughout season 4, and eventually a main cast member in season 5.
 He would remain a regular until the shows end, and was the centre of many major story lines including his marriage to Lilith played by Bebe Newirth as well as the birth of their son, Liliths affair, his subsequent suicide attempt, his brief romantic relationship with Rebecca Howe and his eventual reconciliation with Lilith.